microsoft/TypeScript/doc/spec.md

 }
 ```

-Note that static declarations in a class do not contribute to the class type and its instance type—rather, static declarations introduce properties on the constructor function object.
+Note that static declarations in a class do not contribute to the class type and its instance typeâ€”rather, static declarations introduce properties on the constructor function object.
 Also note that the declaration of 'g' in 'B' overrides the member inherited from 'A'.

 ### <a name="8.2.5"/>8.2.5 Constructor Function Types